“It is essential to develop AI tools dedicated to construction professionals.”

 How can we be sure that these artificial intelligence tools will meet the expectations of construction professionals?

 This is exactly what we’re exploring at my university, with the “NaiS” research project.
 This prototype, developed with numerous industry partners, draws on AI, BIM and LLM¹, to help professionals make the right decisions for their projects – particularly in terms of sustainability.
 The goal of the NaiS project is to test and validate these innovations through their practical application in pilot projects, and thus demonstrate clear and measurable benefits in terms of productivity and sustainability.
-In line with this philosophy, we are working with Strabag, an Austrian construction company, on practical applications of AI, particularly in the field of generative design.
-The renovation of the Z_zwo office building in Stuttgart (Germany) is a good example.
-The construction companies and project team used our pilot platform to optimize the renovation to make the building truly sustainable – it features smart energy and temperature management, and it has been certified at platinum level by the German Sustainable Building Council (DGNB).
+In line with this philosophy, we are working with partners such as ZÜBLIN on practical applications of AI.
+The renovation of the Z-Zwo office building in Stuttgart (Germany) is a good example.
+The building features smart energy systems, and is expected to be certified at platinum level by the German Sustainable Building Council (DGNB).
 By proving its worth in this way, AI can become an essential tool for improving construction practices.
 But note that while the tool is guided by AI, the interpretation and decision-making remain human.

 AI terms used in sustainable construction / LLM¹LLMs (Large Language Models) are AI applications capable of processing large volumes of text to understand and generate language.
 In sustainable construction, they extract key data from complex documents (materials, environmental standards, etc.), to provide targeted and valuable information.